"We prepare students to engage in the world that is and to help bring about a world that ought to be."

 Do we have to apply for financial aid every year?

-Yes, All families must complete a financial aid application and submit required tax documents every year that they apply for financial aid.
+Yes, all families must complete a financial aid application and submit requested financial documents every year that they apply for financial aid.
 Additionally, all tuition balances and other school accounts must be paid in full before a family can be considered for a financial aid package.

 Can we expect the same aid every year?

-Tuition increases happen in most years for most families, but families receiving aid can reasonably expect continues financial support in line with their demonstrated need.
-If a family experiences significant financial changes in any given year, tuition awards will be adjusted accordingly.
+Each year, tuition increases happen for most families.
+Families receiving aid can expect continued financial support in line with their demonstrated need.
+If a family experiences significant financial changes, for better or worse, in any given year, tuition awards will be adjusted accordingly.

-Before enrolling at Friends, we encourage families to carefully assess their capacity to afford the complete and long-term educational experience an independent school provides.
-If initially accepted without, or not currently receiving, a financial aid package, a family cannot expect to receive financial aid at Friends unless there is a major change in life or financial circumstances (unemployment, health issues, etc.).
+Before enrolling at Friends, we encourage families to carefully assess their capacity to afford the long-term educational experience of attending an independent school.
+If initially accepted without, or not currently receiving, a financial aid package, a family should not expect to receive financial aid at Friends.
+After enrolling at Friends without financial aid, a family may not be considered for a financial aid award for at least three years.

-Questions about Financial Aid & Affordability, Costs Beyond Tuition, and General Support?
+Questions about Financial Aid & Affordability or Costs Beyond Tuition:

-Questions about Payment Plan and Tuition Amounts Due?
+Questions about Payment Plans and Tuition Amounts Due:

 Quaker Families